 Erin woke up.
-Generally this was an ordeal.
-Today however, it was fairly easy.
+Generally, this was an ordeal.
+Today, however, it was fairly easy.
 Because the real ordeal would come later.

 Such as right after breakfast.
 Erin stared glumly at the three shriveled blue fruits on her plate.
 She bit the first experimentally and chewed.
 And chewed.
 And chewed.

 It was incredibly difficult to chew the fruits.
-The skin on these ones were so tough to bite into, it did remind Erin of eating rubber.
+The skins on these ones were so tough to bite into, it did remind Erin of eating rubber.
 Not that she’d ever done that since she was a baby.

 Plus, they’d lost their delicious juices and tasted—well, flat.
 There was no sweetness left in them, and they were quite, quite unappetizing when you put all these qualities together.
 But Erin ate them, mainly because she had nothing left to eat.